-On October 17, 2017, the SEC filed civil charges against each of Rio Tinto plc, Tom Albanese and the former CFO of Rio Tinto plc, alleging, among other things, violations of the anti-fraud, reporting, books and records and internal control provisions of U.S. federal securities laws in connection with conduct at Rio Tinto plc and certain of its subsidiaries while Mr. Albanese was the CEO of Rio Tinto plc.
-On March 2, 2018, the Australian Securities and Investments Commission ("ASIC") commenced proceedings in the Federal Court of Australia against each of Rio Tinto Limited, Tom Albanese and the former CFO of Rio Tinto Limited relating to statements contained in the annual report of Rio Tinto Limited for 2011 which ASIC alleges were misleading.
-The Corporation is aware of the allegations and will continue to monitor the progress of the situation.
+On October 17, 2017, the SEC filed civil charges against each of Rio Tinto PLC, Tom Albanese and the former CFO of Rio Tinto PLC, alleging, among other things, violations of the anti-fraud, reporting, books and records and internal control provisions of U.S. federal securities laws in connection with conduct at Rio Tinto PLC and certain of its subsidiaries while Mr. Albanese was the CEO of Rio Tinto PLC and prior to his becoming a director of the Company.
+On March 2, 2018, the Australian Securities and Investments Commission ("ASIC") commenced civil proceedings in the Federal Court of Australia against each of Rio Tinto Limited, Tom Albanese and the former CFO of Rio Tinto Limited relating to statements which ASIC alleged were misleading contained in the annual report of Rio Tinto Limited for 2011.
+On May 1, 2018, ASIC expanded the proceedings commenced on March 2, 2018 in the Federal Court of Australia.
+The expanded proceedings related to Rio Tinto Limited's alleged failure to recognize an impairment of a wholly owned subsidiary, Rio Tinto Coal Mozambique in its 2012 Interim Financial Statements.
+On February 28, 2022, ASIC amended the proceedings, dropping all of its claims for relief against Mr. Albanese and the former CFO.
+On March 7, 2022, the Federal Court of Australia entered an order that, among other things, dismissed the proceedings in their entirety against Mr. Albanese and the former CFO.
+There were no findings of liability or contraventions on the part of Mr. Albanese (or the former CFO).
+The ASIC proceedings are concluded.
+The Corporation is aware of the SEC allegations and will continue to monitor the progress of the situation.